mcanteri/home-assistant-bluetooth-LE-watchdog/README.md

 A workaround about the buggy bluetooth LE implementation running on Home Assistant.
 Usually when BLE discovery stop running is because the process doesn't end and remain stuck, so the daemon try to resolve the issue.

+Pre requisites:

-The script bluetoothLE-watchdog.sh is intended for who are running Home Assistant Supervised.
+- the script bluetoothLE-watchdog.sh is intended for who are running Home Assistant Supervised.

 Tested configuration:

 <details><summary>Home Assistant currently tested</summary>